mariohmol/dev-environments/dev/WinEnvironment.md

 **VSCode**
 Install the Code Editor for many languages , [VSCode](https://code.visualstudio.com/Download).

+You can run VSCode from the command line.
+Find for Edit Environment Variables, edit Path and add the folder directory where that was installed, for example: `C:\users\{username}\AppData\Local\Programs\Microsoft VS Code`

 **Git**
 To have access to the source files for the project you need to use [Git](https://en.wikipedia.org/wiki/Git).
 You can use Git online, creating an account on [ Gitub](http://github.com/) and/or [BitBucket](http://bitbucket.com/).